SumReflex Math tools

 Download

-Find and Circle the Number Worksheet A visual search page where learners locate a target number among other numerals and circle each match.
+Find and Circle the Number Worksheet Learners scan the page for the target number and circle each match without confusing similar numerals.

 Download